Holodomor Eyewitness Accounts, Survivor Testimony, and Analysis

 1. Audio and/or Video Accounts

-D. Studies of Survivor Testimonies
+D. Survivor Research

 “At that time I lived in the village of Yaressky of the Poltava region.
 More than a half of the village population perished as a result of the famine.
 It was terrifying to walk through the village: swollen people moaning and dying.
 The bodies of the dead were buried together, because there was no one to dig the graves.